The ‘Involution’ of Hackathons

 It takes money to run events.
 Providing an adequate venue, food, internet, and power are not free resources.
 Yet, with the exception of a few corporate hackathons, the majority of hackathons remain free for attendees.
 To accomplish this, most hackathon organizers decide to try to acquire monetary sponsorships, food partnerships, and in-kind sponsorships in order to offset costs.

-As a result a viscious cycle forms:
+As a result a viscious cycle of incentives forms:

 - Sponsors try to maximize the benefits they get for their money (e.g. hosting workshops, hiring booths, keynote speakers, company branding)